manavsehgal/reactspeedcoding/manuscript/c08-refactor-existing-components.md

 design by copying HTML from a sample or existing source into render method.

-At some stage you will want to convert these nodes into React components and gain benefits of composition design pattern, among other.
+At some stage you will want to convert these nodes into React components and gain benefits of composition design pattern, among others.

 A straightforward strategy to do this kind of refactoring is to use ```this.props.children```.
 Any nodes or components contained within a